 In addition to the regularly-scheduled events above, the Kinder Institute likewise hosts international scholarly conferences whenever the opportunity arises.

-In May 2018, over four dozen scholars of transnational history gathered in Columbia to workshop all chapters of the second, 19th-century volume of Cambridge University Press’ ambitious, five-volume Cambridge History of America and the World, which is co-edited by Kinder Institute Endowed Chair in Constitutional Democracy Jay Sexton and his longtime collaborator, University of Illinois’ Professor of History Kristin Hoganson.
+In May 2018, over four dozen scholars of transnational history gathered in Columbia to workshop all chapters of the second, 19th-century volume of Cambridge University Press’ ambitious, five-volume Cambridge History of America and the World, which is co-edited by Rich & Nancy Kinder Chair in Constitutional Democracy Jay Sexton and his longtime collaborator, University of Illinois Professor of History Kristin Hoganson.
 A schedule of speakers and chapters can be found here.

 In February 2019, a like number of scholars, from as close as Tate Hall and as far away as Gothenburg, descended on the MU campus for the first ever international conference devoted to examining the crisis over Missouri statehood (on the dawn of the state’s bicentennial).
 The best papers delivered at the conference will be published as a collected volume of essays as part of the Institute’s Studies in Constitutional Democracy book series with University of Missouri Press.
 A brochure of all presented papers can be found here.

-The next such global gathering in Columbia will be the April 2021 annual meeting of the British American Nineteenth Century Historians.
+The next such global gathering in Columbia will be the Spring 2022 annual meeting of the British American Nineteenth Century Historians.